Historic US highway endpoints at Cumberland Gap, VA

 |US 411 [I]||1926-1933|

-In 1996, the Cumberland Gap Tunnel opened to traffic (you can see it under construction on the map above: the purple lines at bottom center).
-This meant US 25E no longer entered Virginia at all, and was no longer routed through the actual Cumberland Gap (the physical mountain pass).
-The National Park Service announced plans to take advantage of this situation by restoring the road through the Gap back to the condition of its 1800s precursor.
-As Robert Brooks puts it:
+In 1996, the Cumberland Gap Tunnel opened to US 25E traffic, and US 58 was rerouted slightly into Tennessee (mostly along the former US 25E bypass), in order to junction with the new alignment.
+Now US 25E no longer enters Virginia at all, and is no longer routed over Cumberland Gap (the pass).
+The National Park Service announced plans to take advantage of this situation by removing the highway through the Gap and restoring the road back to the condition of its 1800s precursor.
+As Robert Brooks put it:

 Robert Droz was at the site in 1998, and had a chance to take several photos before the old highways had been completely erased.
 Here's one showing what was left of the old junction:

-As you can see on the first map, US 58 now ends at a trumpet interchange with US 25E just east of the tunnel, and just outside the town of Cumberland Gap TN.
-During the 1980s and 1990s, US 58 had an "interim" endpoint - on the map above, it's the intersection shown just south and east of the original endpoint.
+US 58 now ends at a trumpet interchange with US 25E just east of the tunnel, and just outside the town of Cumberland Gap TN.
+But during the 1980s and 1990s, US 58 had an "interim" endpoint - an intersection just south and east of the original endpoint.
 You can view photos of both the interim terminus and the modern terminus on my main US 58 page.